cr88192/bgbtech_engine/README.md

 ----

 3rd Party Libraries:
-Several Xiph.org libraries, and an older version of the OculusODK are lurking in the codebase.
+Several Xiph.org libraries, mpglib, and an older version of the OculusODK are lurking in the codebase.
+These have their own licenses.

+These are for non-critical functions, and could be omitted.

 Assets:
-Some of the art assets are derived from materials from OpenQuartz, CrystalSpace, and GIMP.
+Some of the art assets are derived from materials from OpenQuartz, CrystalSpace, FreeDoom, and GIMP.
 These may require different handling.

 Some other assets are less certain, use at your own risk.

 BSCC
 ====